openBackhaul/operationClientInterface/README.md

-# restconfClientInterface
+# operationClientInterface
-Technology specific augmentation to the LayerProtocol class for RESTCONF Clients.
+Technology specific augmentation to the LayerProtocol class for Operation Clients.

 ### [1.0.0-tsi.d.t](../../tree/tsi)
 - Rudimentary model for Telefonica Germany internal use